JoseAlbDR/frontend-store/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 Welcome to the Store App project!
-This project provides a web application for browsing and searching through a collection of products from various companies.
+This project provides a web application for browsing and searching through a collection of products from various companies consuming Store API from [Node Course](https://www.udemy.com/course/nodejs-tutorial-and-projects-course/learn/lecture/27096960)

 ## Table of Contents